pritiroy9483-droid/Telnet-vs-SSH-Security/README.md

 protocol in modern cyber security environments.

 * OBJECTIVES

-To configure and demonstrate Telnet service on a Kali Linux system To capture Telnet traffic using Wireshark
+ 1 To configure and demonstrate Telnet service on a Kali Linux system

+ 2 To capture Telnet traffic using Wireshark
-To analyse plain-text transmission of usernames, passwords, and commands To configure and demonstrate SSH service on the same system To capture and analyse encrypted SSH traffic
+3 To analyse plain-text transmission of usernames, passwords, and commands 4 To configure and demonstrate SSH service on the same system 5 To capture and analyse encrypted SSH traffic
-To perform a comparative security analysis of Telnet and SSH To simulate a real-world network sniffing attack scenario
+6 To perform a comparative security analysis of Telnet and SSH 7To simulate a real-world network sniffing attack scenario

 * LAB ENVIRONMENT

 SERVER MACHINE
-      operting system: kali linux
+    1  operting system: kali linux

-      services
+    2 servies
          TELNET(in.telnetd)
          openSSH (sshd)

   ATTACKER MACHINE

      host machine (windows/ linux)
      TOOL USE
         telnet client